About Us > Career Opportunities

 How to Apply

-All applicants must undergo a criminal background check, should have knowledge of the role of regulatory organizations, and preferably knowledge of the Motor Dealer Act and other relevant consumer protection legislation.
+All applicants must undergo a criminal background check and reference checks, should have knowledge of the role of regulatory organizations, and preferably knowledge of the Motor Dealer Act and other relevant consumer protection legislation.

 We thank all candidates for applying; however, only those selected for an interview will be contacted.